 This course is designed for anyone interested in learning more about the fundamentals of typography.
 Students will learn about type weight, ...
 More »

-Learn what makes for effective advertising visuals and apply concepts learned in Unit 1 and tools learned in Unit 2 to create magazine, news...
+Learn about what makes for effective brochure, catalog and direct mail design and apply concepts learned in Unit 1 and tools learned in Unit...
 More »

 Apply concepts learned in Unit 1 and tools learned in Unit 2 to create a family of icons, symbols and/ or logos to incorporate into your por...
 More »